slackapi/node-slack-sdk/README.md

 $ npm install @slack/client --save
 ```

-If you need some help with setup and installation, check out our [full documentation](https://slackapi.github.io/node-slack-sdk/)
+If you are having troubles with setup and installation, check out our [full documentation](https://slackapi.github.io/node-slack-sdk/).

 # Some Examples